SixArm/mast-cell-help/topics/anaphylaxis-symptoms/index.md

 * Rapid or weak pulse

-* Low blood pressure, which can lead to dizziness or loss of consciousness
+* Low blood pressure (which can lead to dizziness)

 * Paleness